 If you’re looking to invest in a new long-yard scope, we’re here to help.
-We review the best 1000 yard scopes on the market, detailing specs, standout features, and pros and cons.
+We review the best scopes that will actually get you ringing steel at 1000 yards.
+Read more for detailed specs, standout features, and pros and cons.

-Find out what non-negotiable features to consider when shopping for one, plus get answers to a few frequently asked questions.
+Find out what non-negotiable features to consider when shopping for a 1k scope, plus get answers to a few frequently asked questions.

 Yes, 1000 yard scopes should fit on almost any hunting firearm, from standard deer rifles to tactical assault rifles.